Since civilization farmers, healers and craftsmen have meticulously

 vii) Apogee

 Moon orbits around the Earth in an elliptic path.
-The point where the moon is far away to earth is called Apogee.
+The point where the

 Activities to be undertaken